top of page

 How Fast Do Women Lose Bone During Menopause?

-• Smoking and alcohol intake
+• Smoking and alcohol intake - both accelerate bone loss

-• Hormone therapy use
+• Hormone therapy use - can slow bone loss significantly

 Signs of Bone Loss You Shouldn’t Ignore

-• Loss of height over time
+• Losing height over time (even an inch or two)

-• Back pain caused by spinal fractures
+• Back pain that might be coming from small spinal fractures

 The Role of Nutrition in Menopause Bone Health